cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

        $ nova secgroup-add-rule default icmp -1 -1 0.0.0.0/0
        $ nova secgroup-add-rule default tcp 22 22 0.0.0.0/0
        $ nova secgroup-list-rules default

+.. note:: Most likely you will get some errors at this time as the
+	  definitions may already uploaded by default. simply ignore the errors and move on.

 You will see the following output if everything went correctly::